liatparker/feedback_analysis/DATA_FLOW.md

 ### New Entry Detection

 ```
-New CSV loaded with additional entries
+New CSV loaded (or existing CSV reloaded)
   ↓
 _populate_vector_db()
   ↓
-Check existing count in Vector DB
+Get all existing text hashes from Vector DB (one batch query)
-  ├─ If count matches: Skip (no new entries)
-  └─ If count differs: Process new entries
+  └─ Store in Python set for fast O(1) lookups
   ↓
-      For each entry:
+For each feedback entry:
+  ├─ Generate normalized text hash
-      ├─ Check if ID exists in Vector DB
+  ├─ Check if hash exists in existing_hashes set (fast in-memory lookup)
-      ├─ If exists: Skip (duplicate)
+  ├─ If exists: Skip (duplicate, already indexed)
   └─ If new:
-          ├─ Generate embedding (with caching)
+      ├─ Generate embedding (with caching: Level 1 + Level 2)
-          ├─ Prepare metadata (text, level, timestamp)
+      ├─ Prepare metadata (text, level, timestamp, text_hash)
-          └─ Add to Vector DB
+      └─ Add to Vector DB (batch processing: 100 entries at a time)
 ```

+**Key Optimizations:**
+- One batch query to get all existing hashes (not per-entry queries)
+- Fast in-memory set lookups (O(1) complexity)
+- Hash-based duplicate detection (checks actual text content, not just count)
+- Batch processing for adding new entries (100 at a time)
+- Automatic caching prevents regenerating embeddings

 ## Historical DB Update Flow